St. Leonards Chapelry, Newland

 As you enter the church

-The church is entirely decorated in a medium known as spirit fresco to an elaborate scheme – it is indeed a sight to behold.
+The chapel is entirely decorated in a medium known as spirit fresco to an elaborate scheme – it is indeed a sight to behold.
 We believe that this is the finest example of the Gambier Parry style of painting in the country.

 Music for the Services